Unconstitutional: The War on Our Civil Liberties: Synopsis

 A few weeks after the September 11 attacks in 2001, the United States Congress passed a complicated and controversial law purportedly designed to help with tracking future terrorist threats.
 Unconstitutionals purpose is to explain the USA PATRIOT Act to its viewers and expose its alleged failings.

 Primary among these is the way in which post-9/11 law enforcement detained Muslims and others with Arabic names for unspecified lengths of time without due process or criminal charges.
 As examples of this, Unconstitutional presents the stories of Safouh Mamoui, a Syrian living in Seattle, who was arrested without charges and imprisoned for ten months after the FBI cleared him of suspicion; Jose Padilla, a US citizen and Muslim convert, who was arrested as a “material witness” in the 9-11 attacks, and later designated an “enemy combatant” so he could be kept behind bars by the military in the absence of evidence or charges; and Aquil Adbullah, an American Catholic Olympic athlete who was put on the no-fly list as a result of his Arabic name.
 The film claims at least 1000 lesser-known people have been similarly abused.
 It also addresses the situation of prisoners in Guantanamo Bay and Abu Ghraib.

 De la Pena also looks into other PATRIOT Act violations of civil liberties.
 Among these are government access to any citizen’s library records or email and FBI “sneak and peek” search and seizure of private property.Unconstitutional suggests that American citizens might find themselves affected by the PATRIOT Act, even without any connection to terrorist activity.
 Law professor David Cole also points out that “when we treat others like this in the name of fighting a war... others fighting us can treat our soldiers like this.”

-The film makes its arguments through an “army of talking heads,” including civil liberties advocates, Republican lawmakers, Democratic politicians, bi-partisan lawyers, and some of the individuals who have been impacted by this law.
+The film makes its arguments through civil liberties advocates, Republican lawmakers, Democratic politicians, bi-partisan lawyers, and some of the individuals who have been impacted by this law.